odisseylm/learn-words/docs/flite.md

 TODO: test all voices from http://festvox.org/flite/packed/flite-2.3/voices/

-also paly with it on Linux
+also play with it on Linux

-paly with doewnlaoded voices
+play with downloaded voices

 ./bin/flite -voice C:\Users\Volod\Downloads\cmu_us_ahw.flitevox -t "Other similar platforms should just work, we have also cross compiled on a Linux machine for various ARM and MIPS processors."
 ./bin/flite -voice C:\Users\Volod\Downloads\cmu_us_clb.flitevox -t "Other similar platforms should just work, we have also cross compiled on a Linux machine for various ARM and MIPS processors."